christophsax/seasonal/README.md

 The inspect function opens an interactive window that allows for the manipulation of a number of arguments.
 It offers several views to analyze the series graphically.
 With each change, the adjustment process and the visualizations are recalculated.
 Summary statics are shown in the R console.
 With the 'Show static call' option, a replicable static call is also shown in the console.
 Note that the last option will double the time for recalculation, as the static function also tests the static call each time (this is a beta feature of seasonal, which allows intensive testing; it may be disabled in future versions).

+###  Diagnostical Re-Evaluation

+For diagnostical purposes, some functions re-evaluate an object of class seas and capture the full content or parts of the .out file from X-13ARIMA-SEATS.
+Re-evaluation on demand saves computing time and reduces the size of a `"seas"` object.

+The `out` function shows the full searchable content of the `.out` file form X-13ARIMA-SEATS in the console.
+Exit form the viewer by pressing `q`.

+    out(x)

+The `slidingspans` and `revisions` function call the `slidingspans` and `history` spec of X-13ARIMA-SEATS and show the respective parts of the `.out` file.
+Note that against the convention, the `history` spec is called by the function `revision`, in order to avoid a naming collision with the function from the `utils` pacakge. `slidingspans` analyses the stability of a seasonal adjustment, `history` computes an out-of-sample revision history.
+For a detailed description, consider section 7.16 and 7.8 in the [manual][manual].

+    slidingspans(x)
+    revisions(x)

 ### License

 *seasonal* is free and open source, licensed under GPL-3.
 It has been developed for the use at the Swiss State Secretariat of Economic Affairs and is completely independent of X-13ARIMA-SEATS, which is in the Public Domain.

-This is a very new package, and it may still contain bugs.
+This is a new package, and it may still contain bugs.
 Please report them on [Github][github] or send me an [e-mail](mailto:christoph.sax@gmail.com).
 Thank you!

 [manual]: http://www.census.gov/ts/x13as/docX13AS.pdf "Reference Manual"